DTM Takes to Stromboli for Ambitious Volcanology Research

 McKee's research focuses on volcano acoustics, particularly on infrasound: sound waves at frequencies below what humans can hear.
 Her goal is to use her expertise in infrasound produced by volcanic activity to connect what scientists know about inflation signals with the amount of material erupted during a volcanic explosion.

 "We deployed gas instrumentation in order to compare the infrasound and seismically derived gas volumes with the gas volume determined from gas observations," McKee said.
-"We will get at the volume of gas that comes into the shallow subsurface and is then released for each individual explosion."Left: DTM volcanologists Diana Roman (left) and Kathleen McKee installing one of the Carnegie Quick Deploy Boxes at Stromboli.
+"We will get at the volume of gas that comes into the shallow subsurface and is then released for each individual explosion."Left: DTM volcanologists Diana Roman (left) and Kathleen McKee at Stromboli installing one of the Carnegie Quick Deploy Boxes developed with support of the Brinson Foundation.
 Right: Hélène Le Mével doing a maintenance visit to the gravimeter instrument used at Stromboli.
 Pictures by Hélène Le Mével, DTM.

 Volcano inflation is measured using in-situ and remote sensing tools.
 Using these deformation signals, scientists can quantify magma volumes in the subsurface of a volcanic system.
 But with large deformation signals usually followed by large-scale eruptions, the acoustics are highly complex.
 Volcanologists are currently working to quantify erupted material in large-scale eruptions.